Marcel Parent (politician)

-Marcel Parent (born April 6, 1932) is a retired politician in Montreal, Quebec, Canada.
+Marcel Parent (April 6, 1932 – August 22, 2024) was a Canadian politician in Montreal, Quebec.
 He was chair of the Montreal Catholic School Commission (MCSC) from 1983 to 1984, a Liberal member of the National Assembly of Quebec from 1984 to 1998, and a member of the Montreal city council from 2001 to 2009.
+Parent died in Montreal on August 22, 2024, at the age of 92.

 Early life and career

-Parent was born in Montreal and attended Collège Notre-Dame du Sacré-Cœur.
-He earned a bachelor's degree in physical education and recreation from the Université de Montréal (1954), was a lecturer at the same institution from 1963 to 1965, worked in Montreal's parks department, and was assistant director of the city's sports and recreation department from 1980 to 1984.
+Parent was born in Montreal on April 6, 1932.
+He attended Collège Notre-Dame du Sacré-Cœur.
+Parent earned a bachelor's degree in physical education and recreation from the Université de Montréal (1954), was a lecturer at the same institution from 1963 to 1965, worked in Montreal's parks department, and was assistant director of the city's sports and recreation department from 1980 to 1984.
 He held a number of positions and responsibilities in the fields of sports and leisure, including serving as Montreal's project officer for the World Youth Games in Denmark in 1967.